 Throughout the course of the program, Fellows receive mentoring, access to industry and government leaders working in their area of interest, and contribute written or other content to update the community on how they are progressing.
 Fellows also present an overview of their experience at the next year’s annual conference.

-The next Firestarter Fellowship cohort will be announced in Fall 2018.
+The next Firestarter Fellowship cohort will be announced in Spring 2019.
 Ideal candidates are passionate about improving the culture within the national security enterprise and willing to commit to an intense year-long, non-resident fellowship-like experience with biannual in-person engagements.
-The 2019 cohort will serve for a year, developing their interests and establishing their place in the defense innovation ecosphere.
+The 2019 cohort will serve for six months, developing their interests and establishing their place in the defense innovation ecosphere.

 The Defense Entrepreneurs Forum didn’t start the fire, but you might!
 Apply to be a DEF Firestarter Fellow and light the spark that will ignite change.
 The Firestarter Fellowship is currently not accepting applications.
-Details about the 2019 Firestarter Fellowship will be announced at DEF2018.
+Details about the 2019 Firestarter Fellowship will be announced soon.

 The 2019 application window is not yet open.